torrobinson/passo/README.md

 https://www.torrobinson.com/passo/

 ### Description:
 Web-based `Passo` implementation, for fun.
 Pass-and-play.
 Not meant for actual deployment or real usage, but it works.
+I am not affiliated with the board game's designer.

 ### Running
 Run `gulp dev` to  begin compiling and minifying the SCSS+TS and then visit `index.html`